 2500 Larimer St., Denver

 Port Side is one of the coffee stops in the hip RiNo neighborhood alongside Stowaway Kitchen, Crema and Denver Central Market.
 It is a small space serving local Huckleberry Roasters coffee, quality lattes and boozy drinks like mimosas and white russians to go with your breakfast or lunch.
 And the food is the winner here with creative breakfast and lunch sandwiches, and more.
 The avocado toast is hearty and delicious, served on sourdough with lots of avocado and covered with radish and togarashi.
 It’s a must try.

 When it comes to witches and witchcraft, many of us think of the Salem witch trials, the movie Hocus Pocus and the evil queen in Snow White.
 Witches are associated with Halloween and the dark side, but in reality, most witches use their practices and spirituality for good, not bad.

-In our modern culture, to practice witchcraft can mean many things: tarot, palmistry, meditation, art, astrology, holistic medicine, making potions, crystal healing and more.
+In our modern culture, practicing witchcraft can mean many things: tarot, palmistry, meditation, art, astrology, holistic medicine, making potions, crystal healing and more.
 The ultimate meaning though is about employing plants, herbs, rocks and other elements to shift energy in order to manifest change.

 I’ve rounded up seven beautiful shops in the Denver area that celebrate witchcraft whether wholly or partially.
 There are a few other shops in the city that I’m not listing, this list just speaks to me authentically.
 If you’re interested in the occult or just pretty things, you should check out these shops:

 2836 W. 44th Ave., Denver